Spica-Vir/Spica-Vir.github.io/_posts/2022-01-17-CRYSTAL17 Resources.md

 : - The `ase.io.crystal.write_crystal` method has no symmetry analysis.
 Its output only has the P1 symmetry.
 : - ASE also has an [interface](https://www.databases.fysik.dtu.dk/ase/ase/calculators/crystal.html?highlight=crystal#module-ase.calculators.crystal) to CRYSTAL14 to enable DFT/HF calculations within ASE.

-[**CRYSTALpy**](https://github.com/crystal-code-tools/CRYSTALpy) **In development** - A pre- and post- processing tool co-developed by [Computational Materials Science Group](https://cmsg-icl.github.io/web/index.html) at Imperial College and [Theoretical Chemistry Group](https://www.chimica.unito.it/do/gruppi.pl/Show?_id=7myq) at University of Torino.
+[**CRYSTALpytools with workflows**](https://github.com/crystal-code-tools/CRYSTALpytools) **In development** - A pre- and post- processing tool co-developed by [Computational Materials Science Group](https://cmsg-icl.github.io/web/index.html) at Imperial College and [Theoretical Chemistry Group](https://www.chimica.unito.it/do/gruppi.pl/Show?_id=7myq) at University of Torino.
 It adopts the heavily object-oriented fashion of [Pymatgen](https://pymatgen.org/) and can easily cooperate with it.
 The latest stable release is accessible via `pip`.
-Installation instructions can be found on [this page](https://github.com/crystal-code-tools/CRYSTALpy).
+Installation instructions can be found on [this page](https://github.com/crystal-code-tools/CRYSTALpytools).

 # Job submission scripts
 There are several job submission scripts available online.
-Considering the pros and cons of available scripts, I developed a new version based on Dr G. M.'s good example, which can be found on [CRYSTAL jobsubmitter page](https://github.com/cmsg-icl/crystal_shape_control/tree/main/Job_Submitter_specific/CRYSTAL) of the group github repository.
+Considering the pros and cons of available scripts, I developed a new version for [Imperial College HPC (CX1)](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/) based on Dr G. M.'s good example, which can be found on the [Imperial-HPC-Jb-Submission page](https://github.com/cmsg-icl/crystal_shape_control/tree/main/Imperial-HPC-Job-Submission) of the group github repository.
+Also check [Job_Submitter_specific page](https://github.com/cmsg-icl/crystal_shape_control/tree/main/Job_Submitter_specific/CRYSTAL) for other environments.

 Note the setups of jobsubmitters are highly dependent on the environment of clusters.
 Currently 3 versions are developed, which covers the most common cases:

-1. For PBS batch system, using the [RCS of Imperial College](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/) as the target environment.
+1. For PBS batch system, using the Imperial College HPC (CX1) as the target environment.
 2. For Slurm batch system, using the UK national super-computing service [ARCHER2](https://www.archer2.ac.uk/) as the target environment.
 3. For local servers without batch system.
 Both serial and parallel versions of CRYSTAL are supported.